 You must be thinking that Cybersecurity is important for big organizations only and that your small or midsize business does not need so much security.
 No, that’s not true.
 Nowadays, hackers find SMBs a lot more attractive as they think they will have fewer controls and are easier to penetrate.
 90% of cyber crimes are caused by human error or behavior.

-Here are a few essential Cybersecurity elements that every user should know to protect themselves from data breaches, identity theft or cyber-attacks.
+Essential Cybersecurity elements that every user should know to protect themselves from data breaches, identity theft or cyber-attacks.

 - Password and Credential theft